mportesdev/handpick/README.rst

     mapping are inspected.

-    By default, strings are not regarded as containers of other objects and therefore not visited by the recursive algorithm.
+    By default, strings are not regarded as containers of other objects and therefore not iterated by the recursive algorithm.
 This can be changed by setting ``strings`` to True.
-Strings of length 0 or 1 are never visited.
+Strings of length 0 or 1 are never iterated.

-    By default, bytes-like sequences (bytes and bytearrays) are not regarded as containers of other objects and therefore not visited by the recursive algorithm.
+    By default, bytes-like sequences (bytes and bytearrays) are not regarded as containers of other objects and therefore not iterated by the recursive algorithm.
 This can be changed by setting ``bytes_like`` to True.